A Guide to the Best Things to Do in Manly

 The 16ft Skiff Club on Manly Cove.

-• North Steyne – Something for everyone with an old school pub on the outside and ground floor, funky new rooftop area above.
+• North Steyne offers an old-school pub on the ground floor and a funky rooftop area above.

-• Hemingway’s – If you like to drink surrounded by books and with an ocean view, this is your place.
+• If you like to drink surrounded by books and with an ocean view, Hemingway’s is your place.

-• Manly Wine – with ocean views and an impressive list of sparkling wines and champagnes, this is the perfect spot to rest your feet for a while.
+• Manly Wine is the perfect spot to rest your feet for a while, with ocean views and an impressive list of sparkling wines and champagnes.

 Looking for the best Fish n chips in Manly?
 Head to Fishmongers, grab some takeaway and eat on the beach.